 For many, weight-related changes tend to be fairly gradual across the menopausal transition.
 They are usually due to lifestyle habits, hormonal changes and others factors that aren’t directly related to menopause.

 Start your free online menopause assessment to see if HRT is right for you

 DOES MENOPAUSE CAUSE WEIGHT GAIN?

-- Research shows a weight gain between 2-5kg, on average, during menopause and this is mostly around the middle
+- Research shows people gain around 2kg, on average, during menopause and this is mostly around the middle

 - Some may gain more weight during perimenopause, especially those who are already struggling with their weight

 - The age at which menopause occurs can also be a factor.
 A study of over 1,900 women found that those who entered menopause earlier than the average age of 51 had less body fat

 Read more about the stages of menopause.